-We spend a third of our lives sleeping so it makes sense that the quality of that sleep would have an impact on health.
-Good quality sleep results in people feeling generally happier, healthier and more alert.
+We spend a third of our lives sleeping so it makes sense that the quality of that sleep would have an impact on our health.
+Good quality sleep results in people feeling generally happier, healthier, and more alert.

 Lack of sleep has both long- and short-term effects on our physical and mental health.
-In the short term, a lack of sleep can negatively impact judgement, mood, the ability to learn and retain information, concentration, increasing the risk of serious accidents and injury.
-Studies have shown that symptoms of a loss of sleep mimic those of chronic stress including increased blood pressure, inflammation and impaired control of blood glucose.
+In the short term, a lack of sleep can negatively impact judgment, mood, the ability to learn and retain information, and concentration, increasing the risk of serious accidents and injury.
+Studies have shown that symptoms of a loss of sleep mimic those of chronic stress including increased blood pressure, inflammation, and impaired control of blood glucose.

 In the long term, chronic sleep deprivation may lead to myriad health problems.
 It’s not all gloom and doom, though, as many health issues exacerbated by lack of good quality sleep also improve if sleep is enhanced.
 Here are some of the major issues that could be made worse by inadequate or inferior sleep:

 You can blame it on hormones.
-During sleep, the body secretes hormones that help to control appetite, energy, metabolism and process glucose.
-The result of too little sleep is simple: a lack of these hormones leads a detrimental effect on the body’s ability to metabolise.
+During sleep, the body secretes hormones that help to control appetite, energy, metabolism, and process glucose.
+The result of too little sleep is simple: a lack of these hormones leads to a detrimental effect on the body’s ability to metabolise.

 In addition, too little sleep increases the product of other hormones – cortisol, the stress hormone, and insulin – both of which lead to the storage of fat.